 Leveraging nano-optical effects to enlarge the unique vibrational fingerprints of materials by many orders of magnitude, surface plasmonics and associated plasmon-enhanced spectroscopy lend ultrahigh sensitive detection at the single-molecule level.
 The presence of low-abundance molecular markers in various applications ranging from biological diagnosis, chemical identification, to environmental analysis can be recognized and imaged.
 The efforts in our group include the development of single-molecule Raman spectroscopy focusing on probing vibrational and electronic coupling in single molecules and nanostructures, which is crucial to understand heat dissipation and chemical reaction in various systems.
-We are also active in the study of electro-luminescence and photo-luminescence of atomic-scale plasmonically active structures and exploring applications based on plasmon-induced hot-carrier dynamics such as light sources and highly responsive photodetector.
+We fabricate and study plasmonically active nanostructures and applications based on plasmon-induced hot-carrier dynamics such as light sources and highly responsive photodetector.